ROGERDJQ/RoBERTaABSA/README.md

 **To get ALSC result:**

 To get ALSC result (see [`Paperwithcode`](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for)), simply run the `finetune.py` in `Train` folder.
-Before the code running, make sure that `--data_dir` and `--dataset` are filled with correct dataset filepath and name.
+Before the code running, make sure that `--data_dir` and `--dataset` are filled with correct dataset filepath and dataset name.

 We also provide detailed arguments and training logs here: